Lysle K. Butler

-Lysle K. Butler (1903 – July 1973) was an American football, basketball, and tennis coach and college athletics administrator.
+Lysle K. Butler (1903 – July 6, 1973) was an American football, basketball, and tennis coach and college athletics administrator.
 Butler served as the head football coach at Franklin College in Franklin, Indiana from 1928 to 1929.
 He spent the next 28 seasons coach at Oberlin College in Oberlin, Ohio, where he also served as the head basketball coach in four separate stints.

+Butler died on July 6, 1973.